Liverpool to trial rail seating at Anfield

 The Anfield Road stand, meanwhile, is set for an exciting new development.
 Thanks to the city’s planning committee approving plans, redeverlopment, will increase the stadium’s capacity by around 7,000, taking Anfield’s overall capacity to more than 61,000.

-The plans for this specific stand redevelopment has been subject to approval by local residents, businesses, fans and stakeholders.
+The plans for this specific stand redevlopment has been subject to approval by local residents, businesses, fans and stakeholders.

 Season ticket holders impacted by the changes of the Anfield rail seating will also be contacted to discuss the details and will apparently be offered a more traditional seat if they wish to have one.